 Making permanent alterations to your business premises

 You may be required to make reasonable adjustments to the physical features of your business property to ensure your services are accessible to disabled people.
-How to overcome physical barriers to access.
+See overcome physical barriers to access.